 Pushing boundaries is part of childhood.
 Kids climb to the highest tree limb, leap off playground structures and compete fiercely during team sports.
 But these risks can lead to serious injuries.
-In emergency rooms around the country, orthopaedic injuries are among the most common issues for pediatric patients.
+In emergency rooms around the country, orthopedic injuries are among the most common issues for pediatric patients.

-When a child—whose young body is still growing—suffers orthopaedic trauma, it’s imperative for that child to receive care from a specialist who understands a child’s development.
+When a child—whose young body is still growing—suffers orthopedic trauma, it’s imperative for that child to receive care from a specialist who understands a child’s development.
 Children have growth plates and areas of active bone growth that are more susceptible to injury.
 Delayed or imprecise treatment can cause long-lasting consequences, such as improperly healed bones and crooked limbs that must be surgically repaired later in life.

 “Almost every week, a patient is referred to Children’s Hospital Los Angeles because they could not receive timely or specialized pediatric care elsewhere,” says David L. Skaggs, MD, MMM, Chief of the Children’s Orthopaedic Center.

 To address the community need for specialized orthopedic care for children, the Wyss Foundation recently made a generous $5 million gift to support Children’s Hospital Los Angeles.
 Funding for the Hansjörg Wyss Orthopaedic Trauma Initiative will enable the Children’s Orthopaedic Center to increase access to orthopedic care for trauma-related injuries, as well as hand and upper extremity disorders; make capital improvements; and provide 24-hour coverage through on-call orthopedic specialists serving the Emergency Department.
 As the only freestanding Level 1 Pediatric Trauma Center in Los Angeles County, CHLA sees some of the highest patient volumes in the region.